MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 * **Notebook**: You can't open Notebooks, and code content **won't** be saved after the disaster.

 * **ML Model/Experiment**: You can't open the ML model or Experiment.
-Code content and metadata such as run metrics and configurations will not be saved after the disaster.
+Code content and metadata such as run metrics and configurations won't be saved after the disaster.

 * **Dataflow Gen2/Pipeline/Eventstream**: You can't open these items, but you can use supported disaster recovery destinations (Lakehouse or Warehouse) to protect data.